College of Agriculture Career Fairs

 The College of Agriculture hosts a career fair every fall and spring semester.
 Over 150 companies attend the fall career fair, providing students and alumni with the opportunity to learn about their organizations, submit resumes and interview for permanent or internship positions.
 The Career Fair is not just for graduating seniors, it is also for first year students, sophomores and juniors who are exploring career paths or internship opportunities.
 The Career Fair is a great way to explore careers, pick-up company information, ask questions, and network with future employers.

-Departments in the College of Agriculture Career Fairs
+College of Agriculture Career Fair

 Purdue Career Fairs

 Various organizations at Purdue University host more than 20 career fairs every academic year.
 The variety of fairs provides employers with a great opportunity to target students with specific skills and academic backgrounds.
 The Center for Career opportunities posts the most recent career fair dates and contact information.
-To view upcoming career fairs please click here
+To view upcoming career fairs please click here.

 Making the Most Out of the Career Fair

-CLARIFY YOUR GOALS!
 What do you want from the Career Fair?

 - To network with professionals?